h4xrOx/xblah-modding-tool/README.md

 * Import assets from another mod based on what's used in a VMF.
 (Source 1)
 * Edit the gameinfo.
 (Source 1)
 * Edit the chapters and create images and backgrounds for them.
 (Source 1)
+* Choose the starting map and the training map (Goldsrc)
 * Edit the game menu.
 (Source 1)
 * Manage the content mounted.
 (Source 1)
 * Explore all the mounted files.
 (Source 1)